iamsorry0310/showTell/README.md

-# netflix-clone
-A netflix that I made in the handson workshop of webnd-iitbbs
+# A netflix that I made in the handson workshop of webnd-iitbbs